Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 What is the best dual motor eBike for winter in Canada?

-The Eunorau FAT-AWD 3.0 ($2,390) is our top pick for Canadian winter.
-It is the only AWD eBike with a torque sensor, which delivers power proportionally to pedal effort — on icy surfaces, this prevents the sudden bursts that cause wheel spin.
+The Eunorau FAT-AWD 3.0 ($2,799) is our top pick for Canadian winter.
+It is the only two-wheel AWD eBike in this guide with a torque sensor, which delivers power proportionally to pedal effort — on icy surfaces, this prevents the sudden bursts that cause wheel spin.
 With the optional second battery (1,440 Wh total), estimated winter range at 0°C is approximately 90 km.
-For maximum winter range without compromise, the Cheetah MT-380 (2,880 Wh, estimated 224 km at 0°C) is the endurance choice.
+For maximum winter range, the Romeo Ultra II (4,800 Wh) goes furthest between charges.

 What is the lightest dual motor eBike in Canada?

-The Eunorau Defender-S at 35 kg (77 lbs) is the lightest dual motor eBike sold in Canada.
-It uses Bafang hub motors and a 6061 aluminium frame with Shimano 9-speed gearing.
-The next lightest is the FAT-AWD 3.0 at 36 kg.
-The heaviest (Romeo Ultra II) weighs 93 kg.
+Among the picks in this guide, the Eunorau FAT-AWD 3.0 at 36 kg (79 lbs) is the lightest, using dual 500W hubs and a 6061 aluminium frame.
+Most dual-motor AWD bikes run 40–55 kg, and the heaviest here (Romeo Ultra II) weighs 93 kg.
 If you need to lift your bike onto a car rack or manoeuvre in tight spaces, weight is the most important spec after brakes.

 How long does a dual motor eBike battery last?